Whether he’s stepping up in the classroom or making new friends outside of school, Maleac is comfortable leading with curiosity and care for others.

 A few years in, the impact of that investment is already visible.

-Marissa has seen Maleac take that role seriously, inspiring his other friends and peers to apply, including his younger sister.
+Marissa has seen Maleac take that role seriously, inspiring his peers and younger sister to apply.

 “He knows now that it’s not just about him,” she said.
 “He knows he has a responsibility, and kind of an ambassador for the program.”